ThHub/Python/README.md

 # Python
-General Idear and Instructions in Python
+General Idears and Instructions in Python